Reggie Doster

 Reggie Doster (born January 2, 1976) is a former XFL cornerback and Arena Football League defensive back.
 He played for the Orlando Rage, Orlando Predators, Detroit Fury, Philadelphia Soul, Georgia Force, Grand Rapids Rampage and Utah Blaze in a career lasting from 2001 to 2008.
 He played college football at UCF.

-High school career
+Early life

 While attending Deerfield Beach High School in Deerfield Beach, Florida, Doster won All-County honors in football, basketball, and track.